If there is database page corruption, you may want to dump your

 6. A larger value includes the functionality of lesser values.

-For example, a value of 3 includes all of the functionality 1
+For example, a value of 3 includes all of the functionality of

-and 2.
-If you are able to dump your tables with an option value
+If you are able to dump your tables with an

-of at most 3, then you are relatively safe that only some data
+3 or less, then you are relatively safe that only some data on

-on corrupt individual pages is lost.
-A value of 6 is considered
+corrupt individual pages is lost.
+A value of 4 or greater is

 Let the server run even if it detects a corrupt page.
 Try to